epfl-ada/ada-2023-project-deapdatadestroyers/README.md

 ## Research questions

--Can we find any trends in movie release dates within a month, a year ?
+-Can we find any trends in movie release dates within a month, a year, and are there dates or periods that producers avoid ?

 -Do these trends change across countries ? across history ?

 -What influence does the release date of a movie within a month/year have on its score and gross ?

--Do certain genres favor certain periods of the year ? (e.g: Horror at Halloween, family movies at Christmas) -Does the amount of time between a movie’s release date and Oscar nominations influence its chances to be nominated and/or win ?
+-Do certain genres favor certain periods of the year ? (e.g: Horror at Halloween, family movies at Christmas)

+-Does the amount of time between a movie’s release date and Oscar nominations influence its chances to be nominated and/or win ?
--How do we perceive older movies differently from modern ones ?
-Does our perception of a movie change with time ?
--Are there dates or periods that producers avoid ?
-For monetary or superstitious reasons ?  (fridays falling on the 13th, the number 4 in japanese culture)

 ## Proposed addtional datasets